 A Clean System Is A Top-Notch System

 Fiber Optic installers are well aware that having clean connectors and end faces allow for a high-level performance in networking systems.
-The premise is simple: the core of Telecommunications lies on the passage of information.
+The premise is simple: Fiber Cleaner: The core of Telecommunications lies on the passage of information.
 Anything that compromises that transmission of data should be avoided at all times.
 Hence, the need for having clean systems.

 Cleanliness in Telecom installations also helps you reduce costs that are associated with potential interruptions of transmission: problems in Internet connections nowadays could equal disastrous losses.
 On the other hand, pieces of equipment that are dirty or contaminated tend to last less than their expected lifetime, so the risk of turning useless too soon is high.
 Keep in mind that those pieces typically belong to systems, meaning that they are linked to other devices, so just one element that has not been cleaned could damage the rest of the entire connection.